groupvine/gv-doc/2-members/4-membersAttributes.md

 for more information about sending email using attributes.
-From their profile page, subscribers can set attribute values that are made available to them by the Administrator on the account Gear’s **Site Customizations** tab.
+From their profile page, subscribers can set attribute values that are made available to them by the Administrator on the account Gear's **Site Customizations** tab.

 Attribute values can be set using an import file or by clicking on a